deryayigit/ceng-foundations/differential-equations/README.md

 # Differential Equations

+This repository is a comprehensive foundational document for **differential equations**, one of the core pillars of Computer Engineering and engineering sciences in general.

+In engineering, natural sciences, and even social sciences, many real-world phenomena are modeled mathematically through **differential equations**.
+This is because differential equations provide the most powerful framework for expressing physical laws, system behaviors, and processes of change in mathematical form.

+To understand the behavior of a real system, it must first be transformed into a **mathematical model**.
+Since this transformation fundamentally relies on differential equations, they play a critical role across virtually all branches of engineering.

+This repository aims to explain the types of differential equations, present their solution methods in a systematic manner, and provide their **code implementations**.

+The code structure follows a clear approach:
+- The **type of the differential equation must be known** by the user (order, degree, linearity, homogeneity, etc.).
+- The program then requests the necessary expressions (functions, coefficients, or initial values) based on the selected equation type.
+- Finally, the appropriate analytical or numerical method is applied to compute the solution.

+Through this design, the repository offers a versatile learning experience for understanding differential equations from both theoretical and **algorithmic** perspectives.

+---

 A differential equation is any equation that contains derivatives—either ordinary derivatives or partial derivatives.
 Differential equations describe how a system changes with respect to a quantity such as time, position, temperature, or pressure, and they express the relationship between a function and its derivatives.

 For example, the equation that relates an object's position to its velocity and acceleration is a differential equation.